Lightning Damage Insurance Claims

 How can I prove my electronics were damaged by lightning and didn't just fail?

-This requires expert analysis.
-An electrical engineer can often identify specific failure patterns on circuit boards that are characteristic of a power surge.
-We use these expert reports as undeniable evidence.
+Get an electrical engineer to inspect the device - they can identify specific failure patterns on circuit boards (etched traces, exploded surface-mount components, transformer winding damage) that are characteristic of a power surge rather than ordinary failure.
+We use these expert reports as documented evidence to support the lightning-cause characterization with the carrier.

 My insurance company wants me to send my TV to a lab for testing.
 Should I?